 Katherine first moved to Bozeman in her late 20s to work for a startup tech firm.
 She had previously spent several seasons working overseas for VISIONS Service Adventures, an international teen community service program.
-After a few years in tech, she did contract work for a few conservation nonprofits and earned an MBA from the University of Montana.
-She later became director/owner of VISIONS and moved the headquarters to Bozeman in 2010.
-Katherine is a native of Montana (Billings) and feels deeply rooted to the communities and landscape here.
-She’s interested in the cohousing concept because it sounds fun, supportive and environmentally aligned with her values.
+After a few years in tech, she did contract work for conservation nonprofits and earned an MBA from the University of Montana.
+Katherine later became director/owner of VISIONS and moved the headquarters to Bozeman in 2010.
+She is a native of Montana (Billings) and feels deeply rooted to the communities and landscape here.
+She’s drawn to Bozeman Cohousing concept because it sounds fun, supportive and environmentally aligned with her values.

 Erik and Joi

-Susanne Cowan is an assistant professor at MSU who has lived in Bozeman for 6 years.
+Susanne Cowan is an assistant professor at MSU who has lived in Bozeman for six years.
 She teaches architecture history and urban planning and is passionate about building inclusive and environmentally responsible neighborhoods.
 In her spare time, Susanne likes to hike, bike, cross country ski, and visit hot springs.
-She also loves to travel to new cities and countries visiting art museums and historic buildings.
-As a single person without family living nearby, Susanne is excited that Cohousing will create an extended family for socializing and support.
+She also loves to travel to new cities and countries, visiting art museums and historic buildings.
+As a single person without family living nearby, Susanne is excited that cohousing will create an extended family for socializing and support.

 Karen has lived in Bozeman for 15 years.
-She currently works at Crosscut Mountain Sports Center and previously spent several years with the US Forest Service.
-Her daughters Rose (15) and Zemma (18) are attending Bozeman High School, and Corrina (20) is studying economics at MSU.
-Bozeman Cohousing came along at just the right time when she was considering downsizing as her daughters start to leave the nest.
-The transition into the cohousing community will make it much easier to move from their long-time home, as Karen and her daughters already enjoy sharing meals and activities with their future neighbors.
-Karen cares deeply about the earth and Gallatin Valley and is excited to be joining a community of individuals, couples, and families that want to live a more sustainable lifestyle.
+She works at Crosscut Mountain Sports Center and previously spent several years with the US Forest Service.
+Her daughters Rose (15) and Zemma (18) attend Bozeman High, and Corrina (20) is studying economics at MSU.
+Bozeman Cohousing came along at just the right time when Karen was considering downsizing as her daughters start to leave the nest.
+The transition into cohousing will make it easier to move from their long-time home, as Karen and her daughters already enjoy sharing meals and activities with their future neighbors.
+Karen cares deeply about the earth and Gallatin Valley, and is excited to be joining a group of individuals, couples, and families who want to live a more sustainable lifestyle.